Chapter 7. Building certified container images

-The following dockerfile example demonstrates the required information for the scan:
+The following dockerfile example demonstrates the required information necessary for the scan:

-FROM registry.redhat.io/rhosp-rhel8/openstack-cinder-volume MAINTAINER VenderX Systems Engineering <maintainer@vendorX.com> ###Required Labels LABEL name="rhosp-rhel8/openstack-cinder-volume-vendorx-plugin" \ maintainer="maintainer@vendorX.com" \ vendor="VendorX" \ version="3.7" \ release="1" \ summary="Red Hat OpenStack Platform 16.2 cinder-volume VendorX PluginY" \ description="Red Hat OpenStack Platform 16.2 cinder-volume VendorX PluginY" USER root ###Adding package ###repo exmple COPY vendorX.repo /etc/yum.repos.d/vendorX.repo ###adding package with curl RUN curl -L -o /verdorX-plugin.rpm http://vendorX.com/vendorX-plugin.rpm ###adding local package COPY verdorX-plugin.rpm / # Enable a repo to install a package RUN dnf clean all RUN yum-config-manager --enable openstack-16.2-for-rhel-8-x86_64-rpms RUN dnf install -y vendorX-plugin RUN yum-config-manager --disable openstack-16.2-for-rhel-8-x86_64-rpms # Add required license as text file in Liceses directory (GPL, MIT, APACHE, Partner End User Agreement, etc) RUN mkdir /licenses COPY licensing.txt /licenses USER cinder
+FROM registry.redhat.io/rhosp-rhel8/openstack-cinder-volume MAINTAINER VenderX Systems Engineering <maintainer@vendorX.com> ###Required Labels LABEL name="rhosp-rhel8/openstack-cinder-volume-vendorx-plugin" \ maintainer="maintainer@vendorX.com" \ vendor="VendorX" \ version="3.7" \ release="1" \ summary="Red Hat OpenStack Platform 16.0 cinder-volume VendorX PluginY" \ description="Red Hat OpenStack Platform 16.0 cinder-volume VendorX PluginY" USER root ###Adding package ###repo exmple COPY vendorX.repo /etc/yum.repos.d/vendorX.repo ###adding package with curl RUN curl -L -o /verdorX-plugin.rpm http://vendorX.com/vendorX-plugin.rpm ###adding local package COPY verdorX-plugin.rpm / # Enable a repo to install a package RUN dnf clean all RUN yum-config-manager --enable openstack-16-for-rhel-8-x86_64-rpms RUN dnf install -y vendorX-plugin RUN yum-config-manager --disable openstack-16-for-rhel-8-x86_64-rpms # Add required license as text file in Liceses directory (GPL, MIT, APACHE, Partner End User Agreement, etc) RUN mkdir /licenses COPY licensing.txt /licenses USER cinder

 7.4.
 Setting project details

-You must set details for your project including the namespace and registry for your container image.
+This procedure set details for the project such as the namespace and registry for your container image.

 - Click Project Settings.

-Ensure that your project name is in the correct format.
-Optionally, set Auto-Publish to ON if you want to automatically publish containers that pass certification.
+Ensure project’s name is in a correct format.
+Optionally, set Auto-Publish to ON if you want automatically publish containers that pass certification.
 Certified containers are published in the Red Hat Container Catalog.

-- The container registry namespace is the name of your company.
+- The container registry namespace should be name of your company.

-To set the Outbound Repository Name and Outbound Repository Descriptions, follow the online instructions.
-The outbound repository name must be the same as the project name.
+Set the Outbound Repository Name and Outbound Repository Descriptions.
+Follow the online instructions.
+The outbound repository name should be same as the project name.

-Add additional information about your project in the relevant fields:
+Add additional information about your project in the relevant fields, such as: